Frequently asked questions

 MRes + PhD Programmes (1+3 Degrees)

-Any of our MRes programmes (MRes Bioengineering or MRes Medical Device Design) can form the first year of effectively a 4 year PhD (1 year MRes + 3 year Phd), but you have to apply for each programme separately.
-The application is done through Imperial’s central service.
-Admissions on the MRes does not necessarily mean admissions to the PhD programme.
+Our MRes courses can form the first year of effectively a 4 year PhD (1 year MRes + 3 year Phd), but you must apply for each programme separately.
+You apply for the PhD in the normal way, while studying for the MRes.
+Admission to the MRes does not guarantee admission to the PhD programme.

 Are there any tips to ensure that my application is successful?